afgodwin/ENGRI1120-Fall-2024/_sources/chapter-1-dir/material-balances.md

 ````

 #### Relationship between the species and total mole balance
-To go from a species perspective i.e., where we track the moles of each chemical component in a
+To go from a species perspective, i.e., where we track the moles of each chemical component in a
-mixture of $\mathcal{M}$ components, to the total mole balance we sum the species mole balances.
+species set $\mathcal{M}$, to the total mole balance, we sum the species mole balances.

-However, unlike the mass frame of reference, __moles are not always conserved__ in the presence of the generation terms; thus, the sum of the generation terms in not zero.
+However, unlike the mass frame of reference, we generally know that total moles are not conserved in the presence of the generation terms; thus, the sum of the generation terms is not equal to zero.

 ````{prf:observation} Total Mole Balances
 Suppose we have a system with the chemical species set $\mathcal{M}$ that has dimension $|\mathcal{M}|$.